cloudburst-ltnrm/worldbank-rf/README.md

 As discussed in the workshop presentation, multiple data processing steps were taken to prepare the data for analysis.
 Some key steps included: BEN - maybe the top 3 things that you did.

-* **Step 6** Run the line below to download the dataset from Ethiopia:
+* **Step 6** Run the line below to download the dataset:
 `bb <-  read.csv("https://raw.githubusercontent.com/cloudburst-ltnrm/worldbank-rf/master/datasets/baseball_salaries.csv")`

 The dataset will be stored in a data frame (this is one of the data structures in R) named `bb`.
 A dataframe is basically a matrix, where columns represent variables, and rows are observations.
 To see the dimensions of this data type `dim(bb)`.
 We can see the first couple rows of the `bb` dataframe by typing `head(bb)`.
 To get a more comprehensive view of the data structure, try `str(bb)`.
 An individual variable can be accessed using the `$` operator, for example `bb$salary`.
 With this we can get quickly get some basic statistics: `mean(bb$salary)`, `sd(bb$salary)`, or just `summary(bb$salary)`.
 To get a basic plot from `ggplot2`, try ` qplot(bb$yearID, bb$salary, geom = "jitter")`.
 To read more about data exploration in R, see the resources section below.

 ## Random Forests in Practice
-Note that the `caret` package makes each of these steps easy, but is not necessary, and may not always be ideal.
+Note that the `caret` package makes each of the following steps easy, but is not necessary, and may not always be ideal.

 ### Feature Building
 A short paragraph about the level of the data, input variables, and outcome.
 Generally we want covariates to be at the same level as the outcome variable.